Exanite/Exanite.Arpg/README.md

 ```
 4. Use Unity to open the project

-5. Create a new branch `dev/<YourUsername>`
+5. Create a new branch (`dev/<YourUsername>` or `feature/<YourFeature>`)

-5. Make and commit your changes
+6. Make and commit your changes

-6. Open a pull request
+7. Open a pull request

-7. Wait until your pull request is reviewed
+8. Wait until your pull request is reviewed

 Please make sure commit messages, code, and other changes follow this project's existing conventions.
 (Commits, assets, code, etc)